 Was the decision to step aside the result of Anna’s more conservative Polish upbringing?
 We will never know for sure.
 The fact remains that Bona stands as a rare example of an ambitious, assertive, independent, and uncompromising queen in Poland’s history.
 It was a trait that had earned her great wealth and influence, but it also blackened her reputation and ultimately cost her life.

-My upcoming historical mystery Silent Water, set at Queen Bona’s court in Cracow in 1520, will be available on pre-order on Amazon on June 17, 2019 and will be released on August 6, 2019.
+My historical mystery Silent Water, set at Queen Bona’s court in Cracow in 1520, is available on Amazon.